Dear Lord, today I go to war:

 Worldview is the foundation upon which world-changing ideas turn into world-changing actions.
 In the Christian university, we expect students to be exposed to a variety of worldviews, even Marxism, socialism, communism, and terrorism—and we expect them to think critically, scholarly, and biblically about them.

-We know that students won’t be exposed to the worldview of Jesus in secular universities, but how well do secular professors requiring A People’s History as a historical textbook teach critical thinking or even basic scholarship standards when it comes to evaluating Zinn’s ideas?
-And how well does Zinn himself apply these standards?
+We know that students won’t be exposed to the worldview of Jesus in secular universities.
+And they often do not learn basic scholarship standards when it comes to evaluating progressive, Marxist, Socialist ideas.
+Let’s look at how well Zinn himself applied academic/scholarly standards to his historical writing.

 One recognized goal of a college education is to learn how to evaluate and express ideas in a scholarly way.
 How well does Zinn meet this expectation in his own evaluation of history and expression of his ideas?